-Start Your Christmas Village with this German Half-Timbered Paper House
+Make Your Own Christmas Village starting with this German Half-Timbered Paper House - the Christmas Village House

-This particular Christmas paper house is inspired by a beautiful old architectural style in Germany – the Half-Timbered Houses.
-It’s a construction method found throughout the world including Tudor houses in England, but Germany is famous for its preservation of this particular architectural style.
-In fact, there is a 3000 km tourist route called the German Timber-Frame Road which has numerous cities and towns with examples of these buildings.
+This cute little paper Christmas Village house is inspired by a beautiful architectural style from Germany called the Half-Timbered Houses.
+The German term to describe this construction style is "Fachwerk".
+While this construction method is found throughout the world including Tudor houses in England, Germany is probably most famous for its preservation of the half-timbered architectural style.
+In fact, there is a 3000 km tourist route called the German Timber-Frame Road (Deutsche Fachwerkstraße) which has numerous cities and towns with examples of these buildings.
+I look forward to visiting this area some day.

 - Irish Cottage House - St. Patrick's Day House